TEAMMATES/teammates/devdocs/process.md

    This can be done through Issue tracker.
    Such a discussion reduces the chance of the fix being rejected later.

+3. If the issue is assigned to you, a Pull Request (PR) has to be opened for it within a week.
+   Inactivity for a longer time would open up the issue for others to work on.

-0. Add remote names for committer repo (let's call it `upstream`)
+4. Add remote names for committer repo (let's call it `upstream`)
    ```
    git remote add   upstream      https://github.com/TEAMMATES/repo.git
    ```

-4. Update your local repo (the one you created when setting up the project on your computer) with the latest version of the code from the committer repo.
+5. Update your local repo (the one you created when setting up the project on your computer) with the latest version of the code from the committer repo.
    ```
    git pull upstream master
    ```
-4. If you have permissions to change labels, change the issue status to `s.Ongoing`.
+6. If you have permissions to change labels, change the issue status to `s.Ongoing`.

-5. Start a new branch named `{IssueNumber}-{some-keywords}`.
+7. Start a new branch named `{IssueNumber}-{some-keywords}`.
    If you are already working in a branch, remember to switch to the `master` before creating the new branch. e.g.,
     ```